-Published: 16/04/2022Our London property management team recommend bi-annual property inspections during a tenancy to establish that your tenants are looking after your investment property and are not breaching any conditions relating to, for example, the number of occupants, pets, smokers, etc.
+Published: 15/04/2022Our London property management team recommend regular property inspections during a tenancy to establish that your tenants are looking after your investment property and are not breaching any conditions relating to, for example, the number of occupants, pets, smokers, etc.

-An inspection report is vital when checking the tenant's compliance with the terms of the tenancy agreement, particularly concerning cleanliness, neglect, defects, damage, and health and safety issues.
+An inspection report is vital when checking the tenant's compliance with the terms of the tenancy agreement, particularly concerning cleanliness, neglect, defects, wear and tear and damage, and health and safety issues.

 Our property managers visit your property at a pre-arranged time to complete an inspection and condition report, documented with supporting photographic evidence.
 They then report to you, together with any recommendations or conclusions for repair or maintenance work that may be required.

 Inspections can help catch minor issues before they become major problems resulting in property damage or unexpected costs.